 Methods for staying safe

-The single most important thing you can do is dial 811 before you lift a shovel.
+The most important thing you can do is dial 811 before lifting a shovel.
 Sure, you can make an educated guess on the depth by guesstimating the course of the lines.
-We strongly advise you not to participate in this Russian roulette game.
+However, we strongly advise you not to participate in this Russian roulette game.

 The risks aren’t worth it, especially because the service to find out for sure is free.

-When you dial 811, a service representative will come out and mark the lines with spray paint, flags, or both.
+When dialing 811, a service representative will come out and mark the lines with spray paint, flags, or both.
 We recommend taking a photo of the markings afterward.
-Things happen, and the lines above ground move as a result.
+After that, things happen, and the lines above ground move.